cosmos/ibc-rs/crates/ibc-core/README.md

 `onRecvPacket()`.
 If you need asynchronous acknowledgements for your application, please open an issue.

-Note that this still makes us 100% compatible with ibc-go.
+Note that this still makes us 100% compatible with `ibc-go`.

 ## Contributing